-Give him a shirt that smells like you to keep him comfortable, and so on.
+- ‘give him a shirt that smells like you to keep him comfortable’

-By 12 weeks of age the pup may be starting to sleep primarily at night.
-This is also the time that many dogs are moved from their litters into a new home with a new owner.
-Their routine is disturbed and essentially undoing the natural progression from recognising quiet time to sleeping during this period.
+By 12 weeks of age the pup may be starting to sleep mainly at night.
+This is also the time that many pups are moved from their litters into a new home with a new owner.
+Their routine is disturbed and that is essentially undoing the natural progression from recognizing the quiet time to sleeping during this period.

-Sleep training isn’t impossible, however.
-Here are two excellent pieces of advice that often go overlooked when it comes to sleep training dogs.
+Sleep training isn’t impossible though.
+These are 2 valuable pieces of advice that often go overlooked when it comes to sleep training dogs.

-DHA is naturally found in a mother’s milk, which is why puppies who have recently moved into a new home may be lacking in the acid.
+DHA is naturally found in a mother’s milk, which is why puppies who have recently moved into a new home may be lacking in the fatty acid.
 Fortunately, it’s easy to increase the amount of DHA in your dog’s diet.
-It is often found in many types of dry dog food, and is also seen in large quantities in organ meats and offal.
+It’s often found in many types of dry dog food and is also in large quantities in organ meats and offal.

-Research suggests that 68 percent of puppies on average are likely to complete a training task successfully if they’re fed a high DHA diet, compared to just 30 percent of dogs fed a diet that’s lacking in DHA.
+68% of puppies,* on average, are likely to complete a training task successfully if they’re fed a high DHA diet, compared to just 30% of dogs fed a diet that’s lacking in DHA.
 That’s an eye-opening statistic.

-When it comes to thinking about how to get a puppy to sleep, however, it’s not just what you feed, it’s when you feed it.
+When thinking about how to get a puppy to sleep, however, it’s not just what you feed, it’s when you feed him.

 How long before sleep should a puppy be fed?

-Puppies should be fed their dinner approximately 3 hours before bedtime, which gives them enough time to digest their food so they won’t be uncomfortable as they try to sleep.
-This also allows dogs plenty of time to do their ‘business’, so be sure to take your dog for a short walk before bed to enable them to go to the toilet.
+Puppies should be fed their dinner approximately 3 hours before bedtime.
+This gives them enough time to digest their food so they won’t be uncomfortable as they try to sleep.
+It also gives dogs plenty of time to toilet, so be sure to take your dog for a short walk before bed to enable him to go to the toilet.

 The sleep/wake cycle is normal.
 It’s a period of sleep followed by a short period of wakefulness.
-Humans also have sleep/wake cycles, but these are much longer, and much less pronounced.
-Some dogs are quite alert during the ‘wake’ part of the cycle and may bark, while others remain drowsy and quiet.
-If they’re disturbed during a period of wakefulness, they’ll certainly let you know about it!
+Humans also have sleep/wake cycles, but ours are much longer, and much less pronounced.
+Some dogs are quite alert during the ‘wake’ part of the cycle and might bark, while others remain drowsy and quiet.
+If your dog is disturbed during a period of wakefulness, he’ll certainly let you know about it!

-The good news for dog owners is that, with a little care and attention, it’s not too challenging to sleep train a puppy.
-Once fully trained, research shows that dogs sleep primarily between the hours of 9pm and 4am when the sky is at its darkest, allowing you some much needed rest!
+Once fully trained, studies have shown that dogs will sleep primarily between the hours of 9pm and 4am* when the sky is at its darkest, allowing you some much-needed rest.